Grievance Procedure for Graduate Studies

 - After the presentation of evidence and arguments, the committee will excuse the parties and deliberate.
-The committee's decision will be a written recommendation to the Dean of Graduate Studies.
+The committee's decision will be a written recommendation to the Vice Provost of Graduate Studies.
 The committee shall base its recommendations solely upon the information presented at the hearing.

-- The committee will send its written recommendation to the Dean of Graduate Studies and the parties as soon possible and no later than 14 calendar days after the end of the hearing.
+- The committee will send its written recommendation to the Vice Provost of Graduate Studies and the parties as soon possible and no later than 14 calendar days after the end of the hearing.

-- Within 14 calendar days of receiving the committee recommendation, the Dean of Graduate Studies will notify the parties of the acceptance, modification, or rejection of the recommendation.
-The Dean of Graduate Studies will advise the parties of the procedure available to appeal the decision.
+- Within 14 calendar days of receiving the committee recommendation, the Vice Provost of Graduate Studies will notify the parties of the acceptance, modification, or rejection of the recommendation.
+The Vice Provost of Graduate Studies will advise the parties of the procedure available to appeal the decision.